-If you’re coming from the USA, you can order European Sim Cards off Amazon that covers the UK and EU.
-Such as this Orange Sim Card that has 20GB data, 120 minutes and 1000 texts, or a Three sim card that gives you 12GB for use in the UK and Europe for up to 1 year.
+If you’re coming from the USA, you can order European Sim Cards off Amazon that cover the UK and EU.
+Such as this Orange Sim Card that has 20GB of data, 120 minutes and 1000 texts, or a Three sim card that gives you 12GB for use in the UK and Europe for up to 1 year.

-If you’re looking for cheap flights to Europe or the UK, check out my guide on buying cheap flights.
-Still, need accommodation?
-I have a guide for finding cheap hotels & hostels as well.
 If you’re staying in London and looking for some day trips, why not visit the beautiful Georgian city of Bath? or, make the day trip into a weekend by combining it with a visit to the beautiful county of Somerset?